 If you really want to stand out from the crowd and distinguish yourself, start a blog.
 Position yourself as an HR thought leader and blog consistently – you may only post once a month (blogging is time-consuming!) but consistency and quality are more important than quantity.
 Get you thoughts and views out there!

-HR and People Management for UK employers and employees are one thing that we at Goodwille are experts at!
-If you have any questions or need help and support with UK HR, then feel free to get in touch with our HR department.
+HR advice and hands-on support for UK employers and employees are one thing that we at Goodwille are experts at!
+If you have any questions or need help and support with UK HR, then feel free to get in touch.